ManuelsAguilera/ManuelsAguilera/README.md

 ## Things im doing

-Taking lots of interesting Uni courses, such as: Os and hardware, AI, Databases.
+Taking lots of interesting Uni courses, such as: Computer Networks, Statistics and finance.

 Also im debating myself if i should build a physics engine for godot in order to simulate gravity or not.
+Probably wont do neither...